painting a room

 • Rubber gloves

-Depending on the painting job you’re planning, you may need these additional items:
+Depending on the paint job, you may need these additional items:

 • Floodlights